Xannadoo/carbon-cost-kaggle/journal.md

 ### 16 April 2023
 - For Dovile's Project:
     - The job submitted for the breast datset showed a typo in the fix in the CarbonTracker code.
 It has now been fixed and re-run.
-    - The results are in file `job.122945.out`, as follows:
+    - The results prior to re-running are in file `job.122945.out`, as follows:
     - ```
         CarbonTracker:
         Actual consumption for 1 epoch(s):